 The bedrock integrity of Gale Banks is at the very core of Banks Power.
 Gale’s fundamental principles combine old-fashioned business ethics and service with leading technology, elegantly engineered products, superior construction, scientifically proven performance, and competitive prices.

 In military mode, Banks engines were chosen to power U.S. Navy SEAL covert-action boats.
-Banks Technologies, a division of Gale Banks Engineering, was awarded the contract to supply Oshkosh Defense with its V8 diesel 866T engine to power all Joint Light Tactical Vehicles.
+Banks Technologies, a Gale Banks Engineering division, was awarded the contract to supply Oshkosh Defense with its V8 diesel 866T engine to power all Joint Light Tactical Vehicles.

 As a recognized authority, Gale has taught engine design to graduate students at General Motors Institute, covering many subjects: engine architecture, turbochargers (design and application), fuel systems, exhaust systems, marine turbocharging, ignitions and camshafts, intercooling, and more.